ECB dips toe into dead sea of rebundled debt

 It will be safe, the ECB argues, because such European debt, whether car loans or credit cards, is typically repaid and its repackaging should be simpler to understand.

-Regulators and investors are sceptical and even within the ECB expectations are muted, people familiar with its thinking say.
+Regulators and investors are skeptical and even within the ECB expectations are muted, people familiar with its thinking say.

 To limit its risk, the ECB will buy only the most secure part of such loans in the hope that others pile in behind it to buy riskier credit.